bogatinovskijasmin/bogatinovskijasmin/_posts/2020-12-18-Representation-learning.md

 w_yYY^Tw_y = 1
 \end{equation}

-We assume that the data is centered.
+We assume that the data is centred.
 Compute the cross-covariance matricies:
 \begin{equation}
 C_{xy} = \frac{1}{N}XY^T